 Best Things to Do in Myeongdong, Seoul

 Even if you can only squeeze in 24 hours in Seoul, don’t skip out on the best things to do in Myeongdong.
-Located in Jung-gu, Myeongdong is the consumerist heaven of Seoul.
-It’s home to some of the most interesting things to do in Seoul.
+Located in Jung-gu, Myeongdong is the consumerist heaven of Seoul and home to some of the most interesting things to do in Seoul.

 Not sure where to go in Myeongdong?
-Explore the area with this Myeongdong attractions guide including the best places to visit in Myeongdong…
+Explore this exciting Seoul neighborhood to its fullest with this complete guide to the best places to visit in Myeongdong!

 What to see & do in Myeongdong